Grand Tour of South America14 days

 Breakfast, Lunch, Dinner

-In order to enter Brazil, Argentina and Peru, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the date of your return home.
-A visa is also required for U.S. and Canadian passport holders to enter Brazil.
-You can obtain an individual visa through our recommended provider VisaCentral (www.visacentral.com/goaheadtours).
-Upon arrival in Peru, you will be given an Andean immigration card.
-Please keep this with you.
-You will need it for your trip to Machu Picchu.
+In order to enter Brazil, Argentina and Peru, U.S. and Canadian citizens need a valid passport with an expiration date extending at least six months beyond the reentry date.
+Additionally, U.S. and Canadian passport holders must obtain a visa in advance in order to enter Brazil.
+You may choose to obtain your individual visa by applying directly to the Brazilian consulate or by using a visa provider, such as our partner company, VisaCentral.
 In accordance with Argentine law a reciprocity fee must be paid prior to your departure.
 For U.S. citizens the charge is $160 USD per person and for Canadian citizens $75 USD per person.
-In order to prepay for your reciprocity fee, please visit https://virtual.provinciapagos.com.ar/ArgentineTaxes.
+To prepay your reciprocity fee, please visit the Argentine National Immigration Directorate online.
+An Andean Immigration Card is required to visit Machu Picchu and will be issued to you upon arrival in Peru.
 If you are not a U.S. or Canadian citizen, you must contact each country’s consulate for your specific entry requirements.

+The cuisine of Argentina is distinctive in South America because it is closer in style and flavor to Italian, Spanish, French and other European cuisines rather than the other Latin American cuisines.
+Also, since Argentina is one of South America’s major food producers, mainly in meat, corn, soybean and dairy products, its cuisine tends more toward European dishes with an Argentine flair.
+Italian pastas and pizzas, German Schnitzels and British scones and tea sandwiches are as common as the indigenous fare.
+Perhaps the most common dish is the asado, or barbecue, a series of salt-rubbed meats, ribs and chorizo sausages cooked over a fire pit on a series of metal grills and crosses.
+For dessert, try dulce de leche, a sweet honey-and-milk paste used to fill any number of heavenly pastries.
 Since Brazil is the largest country in South America, its cuisine varies from region to region.
 Some staples, like beans, coconut, dende oil, codfish and shrimp, can be found throughout.
 Another favorite throughout the country is the caipirinha, Brazil’s national cocktail, made with cachaça (distilled from sugar cane, like rum), sugar and lime.
-On the other hand, the cuisine of Argentina is distinctive in South America because it is closer in style and flavor to Italian, Spanish, French and other European cuisines rather than the other Latin American cuisines.
-Also, since Argentina is one of South America’s major food producers, mainly in meat, corn, soybean and dairy products, its cuisine tends more towards European dishes with an Argentinian flair.
-Italian pastas and pizzas, German Schnitzels and British scones tea sandwiches are as common as the indigenous fare.
-Perhaps the most common dish is the asado, or barbecue, a series of salt-rubbed meats, ribs and chorizo sausages cooked over a fire pit on a series of metal grills and crosses.
-For dessert, try dulce de leche, a sweet honey and milk paste used to fill any number of heavenly pastries.
 Peruvian cuisine features a blend of indigenous and European (mainly Spanish) tastes.
 Typical dishes on the coast include shellfish, sea bass and scallops, often marinated in lemon juice, chili peppers and onion and served with potato or corn.
-Highland dishes are heartier, also featuring corn and potatoes usually with roasted meat.
+Highland dishes are heartier, also featuring corn and potatoes, usually with roasted meat.

 Round-trip flights arrive in Rio and depart from Lima.
 Flights from Rio to Iguassu Falls, from Iguassu Falls to Buenos Aires, Buenos Aires to Cuzco and from Cuzco to Lima are also included in your trip cost.
 Most other transportation is by private motor coach.
 Rio de Janeiro is a large, busy city; local buses are the best way to travel around town.
 Buenos Aires is a large city set up on a grid, much like New York City.
 While most of the city is pedestrian-friendly, you can always hop on the metro or bus to get around town.